Our Tiny Homestead

 Picture

-This garden in our back yard has comfrey, chives, violets, and a wild strawberry patch, as well as many beautiful flowers, such as the anemones below.
+This garden in our back yard has comfrey, chives, violets, and a wild raspberry patch, as well as many beautiful flowers, such as the anemones below.

 Picture